“The assay value of the drug and total responses of all degradants should equal the initial value i.e. it’s 100% is mass balance”.

-Mass balance in the pharmaceutical analysis is very much important.
-It is representing the degradative losses of parent drug compare well with the measured increase in the degradation products.
+Mass balance in pharmaceutical analysis is very important and is used all over the pharmaceutical industry.
+In the synthetic development, the mass balance calculation is used to assess efficiency and yields.
+It represents the degradative losses of the parent drugs compared well with the measured increase in the degradation products.
 Equally, if one observes, for example, a 10% loss of parent drug but only measures a 2 % increase in degradation products, it is expected that additional degradation products formed are not accurately determined by the present method(s).

 During Stress studies it is “good to show the mass balance” but in reality, it is normally not achieved due to the following reasons,

 - Forced degradation is to prove the selectivity of the method in terms of interference to the main peak and major known impurities.

 - Since the conditions used are very harsh and not usually encountered in real stability studies.
 Such stress conditions generate secondary and tertiary degradation.

 - It will never know whether the resultant products are UV active or not, in certain cases, gases liberated from the sample, and the end product might be acid with no UV chromophore or just precipitation.

 - The degradant formed may not be eluted in the developed method (extend runtime or modify method conditions).